Lean Six Sigma

-Part of the deployment and implementation of LSS is selecting the right projects for it be used with.
+Part of the deployment and implementation of LSS is selecting the right projects for it to be used with.
 The right project leads to the right focus on a goal, which will have positive benefits and outcomes for customers and stakeholders in the long run.

 There are many factors that influence the project selection for LSS.
 First and foremost, a project needs to have good returns on investment selection and strive to improve these.
-For this to work, the right project needs to have visible and achievable outcomes within a certain timeframe.
-The overall objective of a LSS project is to have process become more simpler for the employees so that they don’t become a burden.
+For this to work, the right project needs to have visible and achievable outcomes within a certain time frame.
+The overall objective of a LSS project is to have process become simpler for the employees so that they don’t become a burden.
 In turn, this makes things easier to deliver to customers and clients.